chrisstetch/movie-rating-system/README.md

 # movie-rating-system
-A movie rating system using MySQL.
+A movie rating relational database management system using MySQL.

 Created by: Harithik, Sarp and Chris